webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", textX, textY);
  }

-Now that you've created a canvas and added text that moves around on the screen, you're halfway to having a real game.
-Just tighten up the controls, improve the gameplay, touch up the graphics...OK, you're maybe 1/7th of the way to having a real game, but the good news is: there's much more to this tutorial.
+Now that you've created a canvas and added text that moves around on the screen, let's turn this into a game with players and interaction between the players.

 ==Creating the player==